coderefinery/social-coding/talk.md

   - For your ideas to be used, software should be usable
   - If people can use or .emph[improve your software] they can more easily use your ideas
   - If people cannot reuse and extend your software, .emph[its impact will be limited]

+The middle part of this talk is about how to allow others to use your .emph[copyright (and data)]

 <!---
 Maybe scientists aren't the only audience, but may be useful to start here anyway.